no-trbl-2-u/FCC_node-express/README.md

   * Server.js - line 58 (dynamic URL) + 59 (req.params)

-* Get Query Parameter Input from the Client
+* Get Query Parameter Input from the Client 🚸
   * A query in the URL is in the following format:
     * ```yourpage.com/yourRoute?key=value&key2=value2```
-      * Note the "?" to begin query and the "&" to seperate multiple queries
+      * Note the "?" to begin query and the "&" to separate multiple queries
   * In order to access the query in your code:
     * ```req.query``` will give you your entire query object
     * ```req.query[key]``` or ```req.query.key``` will get you the direct value